First, let’s define what a social media audit is exactly.

 Finally, for LinkedIn analytics, this is what you can see.

-And if you’re running ads on any of these platforms, they usually have a whole separate analytics dashboard just for your ads.
+And if you’re running paid social media ad campaigns on any of these platforms, they usually have a whole separate analytics dashboard just for your ads.

 - Facebook has Ads Manager

 - Pinterest has Pinterest Ads